eguilva/eguilva/README.md

-:bowtie: I’m a CS major interested in learning more about graph theory and the various elements of machine learning.
-Currently, I'm learning how to implement basic algorithms in C.
+:bowtie: CS major currently learning how to implement common algorithms in C and the basics on numerical computing.

 <!---